elibroftw/blog.elijahlopez.ca/content/posts/hugo-tutorial.md

         - Enter your repository
         - Select a category
         - Under Enable giscus, copy the IDs from the website's script code into the `Giscus*` fields in the `hugo.yaml` file
+14. Add your own `favicon.ico` to `static/images`
-11. You can remove \# to enable certain features (the about section requires uses `content/about.md` and `content/about-subpage.md`)
+15. You can remove \# to enable certain features (the about section requires uses `content/about.md` and `content/about-subpage.md`)
-12. Read `content/hugo-guide.md` in your new repo to help you write, edit, and publish posts
+16. Read `content/hugo-guide.md` in your new repo to help you write, edit, and publish posts

 ## From Scratch